glennraya/xendivel/README.md

 'invoice_storage_path' => storage_path('/app/invoices/')
 ```

+> [!IMPORTANT]
-> **IMPORTANT:** You should ensure the proper permission is set to the directory of your choice so Xendivel can store the invoice there.
+> You should ensure the proper permission is set to the directory of your choice so Xendivel can store the invoice there.

 #### Download PDF Invoice